-Our Gold Standard-certified project in Zambia is breaking the affordability barrier for solar lighting.
+Our Gold Standard-certified projects are breaking the affordability barrier for solar lighting.

 We deliver our award-winning solar lights to families living in energy poverty.
 This gives them truly affordable, clean light for the first time and has life-changing impacts.

-By delivering the world’s first truly affordable, solar light that meets Lighting Global standards, we’re saving money for families that live below the poverty line – on less than $1.25 a day.
+By delivering the world’s first truly affordable, quality-assured solar light that meets VeraSol standards, we’re saving money for families that live below the poverty line – on less than $1.25 a day.

 Our lights are 100% powered by the sun, which eliminates carbon emissions and cost of kerosene fuel.

 From the moment our lights are deployed, they provide clean light and clean air to breathe.
 They cut carbon emissions that contribute to climate change, and eliminate the deadly fire risk from kerosene lamps and candles.

 Action1.3 millionclean, affordable solar lights impacting 2.7 million people